Thank you for reading and reviewing! I hope you enjoy this chapter.

 But maybe he was making a big deal over nothing.
 Katara didn't react like a girl with a crush when Jet had embraced her and she didn't even notice or respond to the meaningful, hopeful looks he gave her.
 Yes, maybe he was just overreacting, though he wondered why he cared so much since it was none of his business.

 Then again, Katara was his friend and he vowed to protect her and never let any harm befall her.
 Either way he would just have to keep an eye on her until they left Ba Sing Se and Jet behind.

 Another thing that had him worried was that Katara seemed to be more tired recently.
 She had small, dark circles under her eyes and she yawned quite frequently.
 But when they asked her if something was wrong, she had just reassured them that it was probably her work at the infirmary.
 The gang had gone along with her these past few days to visit the sick from the Lower Ring and watched as she went about the patients, using her healing abilities to cure the illness the polluted water had caused them.

 The Blue Spirit stopped to rest behind a large barrel.
 The night was quiet and the streets were empty.
 Besides the drunken men, he had not seen any signs of trouble.
 Maybe he should head back to the palace and return in a few nights from now.

 Aang had tried to persuade Katara to stop and rest for a few days since it was taking a toll on her, but she had refused such an idea vehemently.
-Zuko was positive there was something else involved, though he couldn't quite put a finger on what.
-But he knew it was nothing too serious or Katara would have told him since they have started to confide in each other more as the days went by.
+Zuko was positive there was something else involved, though he couldn't quite put a finger on what it was.
+But he knew it was nothing too serious or Katara would have told him since they have started to confide in each other more and more as the days went by.